definitelyarjun/jupyter/README.md

 # ⚡FastAPI Gemini AI Integration

-A FastAPI-based REST API that integrates with Google's Gemini AI model to generate content.
+A FastAPI-based REST API that seamlessly integrates with Google's Gemini AI model for content generation.

 ## Features